djemalt/djemalt/README.md

 - 👋 Hi, I’m Tal Djemal - @djemalt
 - 👀 I’m interested in Data, Analytics, Coding and Technology in general.
-- 🌱 I completed my First Degree in Business Administration and Economics with specialization in Finance and will continue to pursue more courses in coding and data.
+- 🌱 I completed my First Degree in Business Administration and Economics with specialization in Finance. i am currently and will continue to pursue more courses in coding and data.

 - 📫 How to reach me ...
 To reach me, my email is Taldjemal@gmail.com